As Ontario reopens, get vaccinated and practise behaviours to prevent COVID-19

 All variants may increase the risk of re-infection for people who already had COVID-19.

-You can return to work, but self-monitor if you:
+Employees can return to work, but self-monitor if they meet the following:

 Some of the mild symptoms of COVID-19, such as a runny or congested nose, headaches or diarrhea can be attributed to other pre-existing health conditions.